Article

 Key takeaways

-1. PEOs can support business growth in Ohio by handling federal and state compliance management, minimizing the risk of potential fines and legal action.
+- An Ohio PEO service supports business growth in Ohio by managing federal and state compliance, thereby minimizing the risk of potential fines and legal action.

-3. You can outsource human resources, payroll processing, and benefits administration to the provider while focusing on scaling and expansion.
+- You can outsource human resources, payroll processing, and benefits administration to Deel, allowing you to focus on scaling and expansion.

 The role of PEOs in Ohio

-PEO services take care of key functions like payroll, tax compliance, and benefits administration, simplifying many aspects of workforce management.
+PEO services handle key functions such as payroll, tax compliance, and benefits administration, thereby simplifying various aspects of workforce management.
 This allows in-house teams to channel more resources toward core business objectives and expansion.

-While you pay the PEO for a service, the arrangement is more like a partnership.
-You enter into a co-employment relationship with the provider where they assume substantial responsibility for tax and HR compliance.
+Although you pay the PEO service provider, the arrangement is more like a partnership.
+You enter into a co-employment relationship with the provider, where they assume substantial responsibility for tax and HR compliance.
 However, you still maintain control over your staff and day-to-day decision-making.

-Ohio regulates PEOs operating within the state to ensure compliance with its laws and protect businesses.
+Ohio regulates PEOs operating within the state to ensure compliance with its laws and protect businesses and their employees.
 All providers are required to register annually with the Bureau of Workers’ Compensation (BWC) and prove they have the working capital to support all their client companies.
 The state reserves the right to revoke the arrangement at any moment if the PEO violates local laws.

 PEOs based outside the state can apply for limited registration if they don’t have physical offices, don’t solicit business in Ohio, and employ fewer than 50 workers collectively.